almarklein/asgineer/README.md

 ## Installation and dependencies

-Asgineer needs Python 3.6 or higher.
+Asgineer needs Python 3.8 or higher (may work on older versions but is not tested).
 To install or upgrade, run:
 ```
 $ pip install -U asgineer
 ```